Energy Conservation Project Descriptions

 LEED Process Consulting Services

 To demonstrate Kent State University’s commitment to sustainability, all large construction and renovation projects undertaken in the future will be certified at the USGBC LEED Silver level or above.
 After interviewing four shortlisted firms in October, Kent State Office of the University Architect selected one consulting firm to assist with LEED projects to complete certification processes as the university’s representative.
-The consulting firm will be utilized on larger, upcoming projects as those projects are funded and move forward.
+The consulting firm is being utilized on larger, upcoming projects as those projects are funded and move forward.

 Stark Campus-Wide Energy Conservation Project